knative/docs/docs/install/installing-istio.md

 ### Configuring DNS

-You must configure your DNS settings to allow Knative to dispatch services based on their hostname.
-To do this, you must look up the external IP address received by Istio by entering the following command:
+Knative dispatches to different services based on their hostname, so it greatly simplifies things to have DNS properly configured.
+For this, we must look up the external IP address that Istio received.
+This can be done with the following
+command:

 ```
 $ kubectl get svc -nistio-system